 Reading throughout the summer is very important for children.
-A total of 699,076 children across the UK took part in last year's Summer Reading Challenge.
-More than 3,000 children took part in Thurrock – more than half of whom half managed to read 6 or more books and get a medal.
+A total of 699,076 children across the UK took part in the 2018 Summer Reading Challenge.
+Over 3,000 children took part in Thurrock – more than half of whom half managed to read 6 or more books and get a medal.

 Space Chase Summer Reading Challenge

-If you complete the 6-book challenge you'll be awarded a limited edition medal and certificate.
+Those who complete the 6-book challenge are awarded a limited edition medal and certificate.
 Certificates are sent to primary schools during the autumn term.
-If you manage to read 8 books, you'll also get a limited edition awesome 'Space Race' bag too!
+Those who managed to read 8 books also get a limited edition awesome 'Space Race' bag too!

 Mini-challenge for young children

-Children who are not yet at school can take part in the mini-challenge where they collect stickers for each book they share at home.
-They can earn a sticky gold medal of their own, and a certificate that can be collected directly from their library.
+Children not yet at school could take part in the mini-challenge where they collect stickers for each book they share at home.
+They could earn a sticky gold medal of their own, and a certificate that can be collected directly from their library.